 Seville’s impressive recent changes extended to areas beyond the main roads.
 The city’s many historic town squares and plazas had sadly been relegated to parking lots in the latter half of the twentieth century.
 Today, they have been liberated for use by people; on our trip we saw tourists and locals alike enjoying the rejuvenated, historically fascinating and aesthetically breathtaking spaces.
 Automobiles are not necessarily barred from passing through these locations, but speed limits are very low, and pedestrians and cyclists are given priority.
 I felt completely safe while craning my neck up at a glorious old church and its awe-inspiring tower in one of these areas, and was told by our local guide that people congregate safely here through the day and night.

 As I say, the hotel in Seville was very charming although to be completely honest the ornate furniture, gilt trim and overall decor oozing duende was a bit much for my tastes.
 I won’t go so far as to say I was creeped out by it, but I do admit, as a boorish traveler, I was a little confused by various unfamiliar contraptions and whatnot in the restroom.
 Let’s just say I only used about 50% of what was in there and managed to not flood the hotel and leave it at that.
-I also can vouch that there is a difference between high quality, UL-approved 110V-to-220V AC adapters that cost $10 and the unmarked ones at the 99-cent store in Queens, but no matter how red hot the cheap one would get, I also didn’t burn down the hotel.
+I also can vouch that there is a difference between high quality, UL-approved Type A/110V-to-Type F/220V AC adapters that cost $10 and the flimsy, unmarked ones at the 99-cent store in Queens, but no matter how red hot the cheap one would get, I also didn’t burn down the hotel.

 But just when you think you have troubles…